Denifia/denifia.github.io/static/mfa.md

 - Download a GnuPG application (such as Kleopatra)
 - Import the "cold" public and private keys found in the password manager
-- Decript the mfa.gpg file
+- Decrypt the mfa.gpg file
 - Use the backup codes when accessing an account